 - Seed presents: A simple, sustainable gift that says, “Thank you for helping me grow!” (yes, we do love a good pun!).
 Or indestructible indoor plants for the brown thumbs out there.

 - Cards with a purpose: Organisations like Oxfam often create cute and quirky cards that, upon purchase, will donate their proceeds to a charitable cause.

-- Personalised gifts: You can keep it simple by personalising an everyday item of use like a bookmark or a fridge magnet.
-Our friends at Arlo & Co. make a beautiful range of products that will delight the carer, coach or teacher.
+- Personalized gifts: You can keep it simple by personalising an everyday item of use like a bookmark or a fridge magnet.
+Our friends at Arlo & Co. make a beautiful range of products that will delight the caregiver, coach, or teacher.

 Between $50 – $100

-- Surprise deliveries: Deliver a box of donuts, cupcakes or chocolate hampers to the staff room a few weeks prior to end-of-year so that the staff can enjoy a treat in the tearoom.
+- Surprise deliveries: Deliver a box of donuts, cupcakes, or chocolate hampers to the staff room a few weeks prior to the end-of-year so that the staff can enjoy a treat in the tearoom.

-- Subscription vouchers: Give a year-long gift of a weekly magazine subscription voucher for the tearoom (you could even ask them what they want so you’ll be getting them something they actually read!)
+- Subscription vouchers: Give a year-long gift of a weekly magazine subscription voucher for the staff room (you could even ask them what they want so you’ll be getting them something they’re sure to read!).

-- Spa vouchers: You can’t go wrong with spa vouchers – they’re the ultimate gift of relaxation after a long year.
-If a voucher is too extravagant, you could even get them some bath bombs or bath brews to help them unwind after a long day.
+- Spa vouchers: You can’t go wrong with a spa voucher – they’re the ultimate gift of relaxation after a long year.
+If a voucher is too extravagant, you could even get them some bath bombs or essential oils to help them unwind after a long day.

 We love hearing about other amazing gift ideas for this special group of people who play such a crucial role in our kids’ lives.
 Write in and share your ideas with us!

 *Note that in some Australian states, Department of Education policy prohibits teachers from accepting cash or debit cards, or gifts over $50 from one child, caregiver, or family.